DuckyShine004/beat-weight/ATTRIBUTIONS.md

 # Attributions

-This gives the attributions for Beat Weights, including any assets, including 3D models, music, and other assets we may have used in the development of Beat Weights.
+This document provides attributions for all assets used in the development of **Beat Weights**, including 3D models, music, and other media elements.
+All assets are used strictly for **non-commercial, educational, and research purposes**.

 <!-- ## Table of Contents -->
 <!-- - [Assets](#assets) -->